Webbrother/gpt-tokenizer-stat/README.md

 # gpt-tokenizer-stat

-CLI to see GPT files stats based on gpt-tokenizer package
+CLI to see GPT tokens stats by files.

 ### Getting started

 - `npm i -g tokenstat`
 - `cd /to/your/dir`
 - `tokenstat`